 (1) Application Acceptance Date--The date the MFDL Application is considered received by the Department as described in this chapter, chapter 11 of this title, or in the NOFA.

-(2) Construction Completion--That necessary title transfer requirements and construction work have been performed and the following documents have been issued for the Development: certificate(s) of occupancy (if new construction), Certificate of Substantial Completion (AIA Form G704) or Form HUD-92485 for instances in which a federally insured HUD loan is being utilized, and a Final Construction Inspection Letter from Department staff.
-In addition, for Developments not layered with Housing Tax Credits, Construction Completion means all corrections requested as a result of the Department's Final Construction Inspection were cleared as evidenced by receipt of the Closed Final Development Inspection Letter.
+(2) Construction Completion--That necessary title transfer requirements and construction work have been performed and the certificate(s) of occupancy (if New Construction or Reconstruction) and Certificate of Substantial Completion (AIA Form G704), Form HUD-92485 for instances in which a federally insured HUD loan is being utilized, or equivalent notice has been issued.

 (3) Community Housing Development Organization (CHDO)--A private nonprofit organization with experience developing or owning affordable rental housing that meets the requirements in 24 CFR Part 92 for purposes of receiving HOME Investment Partnerships Program (HOME) funds under the CHDO Set-Aside.
 In addition, a member of a CHDO's board cannot be a Principal of the Development beyond their role as a board member of the CHDO or be an employee of the development team, and may not receive financial benefit other than reimbursement of expenses from the CHDO (e.g., a voting board member cannot also be a paid executive).